12 Small Business Tax Myths Debunked (Australia Edition)

 Myth #7: You should claim the maximum on all standard deductions.

-There are certain standard operating costs that business owners are allowed to deduct on their tax returns.
+There are certain standard operating costs that agency owners are allowed to deduct on their tax returns.
 Some of them come with maximum limits, like $150 for clothing or 5,000 kilometers for car-related expenses.

 However, just because they’re “standard” doesn’t mean you can automatically throw $150 worth of clothes you bought for a web design conference onto your tax return.
 These standard deductions merely set the rules for what’s eligible and what’s not.